joelparkerhenderson/ways-of-working/doc/credentials/index.md

 Each teammate gets their own credentials, such as a username, a password, a security badge, etc.

-Each teammate knows how to get new credentials, manage them securely, and revoke them if necessary.
+Each teammate knows how to manage their credentials securely, such as by using a secrets application.

+Each teammate knows how to report their credentials as lost, or stolen, or otherwise at risk.

 Credentials are confidential.

-Credentials are creatable by doing X process.
+Credentials are creatable by doing process X.

-Credentials are revokable by doing X process.
+Credentials are revokable by doing process X.

-Credentials are testable by doing X process.
+Credentials are testable by doing process X.

-Credentials are delegatable by doing X process.
+Credentials are delegatable by doing process X.

-Credentials at risk, such as lost, are handled by doing X process.